isomerpages/govtech-stp/_dcev-lane/death-and-critical-illness-emergency-visit-lane-overview.md

 	</tbody>
 	</table>

-<p style="margin-bottom:10px; line-height:1.5;">Fully vaccinated travellers who can produce credible proof of having recovered from COVID-19 in the past 7 – 90 days before departure from Singapore can use <a href="https://go.gov.sg/recovered-traveller-checker" target="_blank">this self check tool</a> to determine their eligibility, and eligible travellers should refer to the <a href="/vaccinated-recovered" target="_blank">Recovered-Vaccinated Travel Protocol</a> instead.</p>
+<p style="margin-bottom:10px; line-height:1.5;">Fully vaccinated travellers who can produce credible proof of having recovered from COVID-19 in the past 7 – 90 days before departure for Singapore can use <a href="https://go.gov.sg/recovered-traveller-checker" target="_blank">this self check tool</a> to determine their eligibility, and eligible travellers should refer to the <a href="/vaccinated-recovered" target="_blank">Recovered-Vaccinated Travel Protocol</a> instead.</p>

 ---